aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

 Gets the separator type used for the data labels on a chart.
-[DataLabelsSeparatorType](../../com.aspose.cells/datalabelsseparatortype).
+See [DataLabelsSeparatorType](../../com.aspose.cells/datalabelsseparatortype).
 To set custom separator, please set the property [getSeparatorType()](../../com.aspose.cells/datalabels\#getSeparatorType--) as [DataLabelsSeparatorType.CUSTOM](../../com.aspose.cells/datalabelsseparatortype\#CUSTOM) and then specify the expected value for [getSeparatorValue()](../../com.aspose.cells/datalabels\#getSeparatorValue--).

 **Returns:**
 int